How Many Mock Interviews Do You Need? Until They're Boring.

 Why Pressure Kills Working Memory

-The goal isn't to eliminate anxiety before an interview.
+The goal isn't to eliminate anxiety.
 It's to make the performance layer automatic, so it doesn't need working memory at all.

 Repetition Rewires the Response